lanceangeloandres/LanceAndresRepo/README.md

 =========================

-Copyright (c) 2012, Regents of the University of California.
+Copyright (c) 2012, Lance Angelo R. Andres
 All rights reserved.

 Redistribution and use in source and binary forms, with or without